raymondyou97/PersonalWebsite/content/posts/2021-01-09-My-wfh-workstation.md

 - Monitor 1: Dell UltraSharp 27 Inch Monitor - U2719D ($439.99)

 Any 27 Inch IPS monitor will do.
-Definitely recommend IPS or TN monitors.
+Definitely recommend IPS over TN monitors, as TN monitors have different colors depending on which angle you view it at.
 You also probably don't need a QHD or UHD monitor as they are significantly more pricey, unless your like a graphics designer or video editor.
-Any of the mainstream brands will do just fine.
+Any of the mainstream brands will do just fine (Dell, BenQ, HP, etc).

 Link: https://www.dell.com/en-us/work/shop/dell-ultrasharp-27-monitor-u2719d/apd/210-arcv/monitors-monitor-accessories